Investigational New Drug Application definition

 More Definitions of Investigational New Drug Application

-Investigational New Drug Application means an application for required approvals or authorizations from the FDA to commence human clinical testing of a drug, as defined by the FDA, or the equivalent application in any other country.
+Investigational New Drug Application means an application for regulatory approval by the FDA or its foreign equivalent in France, the United Kingdom, Germany or Japan, to commence human clinical testing of a drug, as defined by the FDA or the foreign equivalent.

 Investigational New Drug Application means an application as defined in the United States Food, Drug and Cosmetic Act and applicable regulations promulgated thereunder to the United States Food and Drug Administration (the "FDA"), or the equivalent application to the equivalent agency in jurisdictions outside the United States, the filing of which is necessary to commence clinical testing of Licensed Products in humans.